 But wait-there’s more.
 Environmental toxins assault friendly bacteria and give yeast a leg up.
 Chlorine and fluoride, both added to most city water supplies, kill the good guys.
 Out-gassing from plywood and carpets that contain formaldehyde is also a villain in our own homes, as is any of countless petroleum and cleaning products we’re exposed to almost daily.

 What Candida Can’t Stand

 Even if your life feels too overwhelming to take on a strict diet change as outlined by Bee Wilder, you’ll learn invaluable information on her website to tuck away for a time when life might ease up a bit.
 Meanwhile, there’s relief available in one of Beeyoutiful’s best-sellers, Biome Blast.
 I love the name, because once I discovered the source of many of my ailments and cravings, I couldn’t wait to kill it!

 Biome Blast is a potent combination of herbs and extracts: caprylic acid, pau d’arco, black walnut, and oregano oil.
 Caprylic acid is found naturally in coconut oil, palm oil, butter fat, and human breast milk.
 Pau d’arco is the inner bark or heartwood of a tropical member of the bignonia family which has been studied for its anti-inflammatory, anti-cancer, antibacterial, antifungal, and immuno-stimulant activities [1,2].
 Pau d’arco has been used since the days of the Incas to build immunity.
-Black walnut hulls, which are especially high in organic iodine, are another known ally in the candida war (and in expelling parasites!).
-Oregano oil (my favorite all-purpose essential oil-also sold separately by Beeyoutiful), which studies indicate has bactericidal properties [1, 2], rounds out this awesome foursome.
+Black walnut hulls are especially high in organic iodine.
+Oregano oil (my favorite all-purpose essential oil-also sold separately by Beeyoutiful), which studies indicate has bactericidal properties [3, 4], rounds out this awesome foursome.